simongiec/SOLUTION-3568yocto/en2.md

 ## 1. Board Ports

-The ports for this model are shown as below:
+The ports for this model are shown as below picture

 ![image](https://github.com/simongiec/SOLUTION-3568yocto/assets/169290270/7c32f439-205c-4491-9482-1b32a9237c67)